 Also, do not drink coffee on an empty stomach — do so just after a meal.
 It strongly irritates the mucous membrane of the stomach and can provoke indigestion or diarrhea.

 The fourth piece of advice is about coffee quality.
 Take a closer look at the freshness of the coffee beans, their origin, and roasting time.
 Your body can get all the good stuff from coffee only if the beans are of high quality.
 Try to choose arabica or blends where it prevails.

 Here is the most important recommendation.
 Pay attention to how you feel before and after coffee use, if you have an energy boost (if any), how fast you fall asleep, if there is stomach discomfort, if you have an increased heartbeat, etc. By trial and error, you’ll understand over time whether you can manage another cappuccino or not.

 As a barista, sometimes I have to drink a lot of coffee, but I’ve worked out a system that helps me both enjoy the drinks and feel well.
 For example, in the morning when I need to set up the coffee machine for a delicious espresso, I will either have breakfast before the drink or right after it.
-When I have to try many different varieties of coffee and drink many cups of coffee, I don’t drink them off.
+When I have to try many different varieties of coffee and drink many cups of it, I don’t drink them off.
 A few sips are enough to understand the taste.
-I don’t drink more than 2 espressos and one pour-over coffee a day later than three hours before bedtime because I know I’ll get trembling hands and an increased heartbeat.
+I don’t drink more than 2 espressos a day later than three hours before bedtime because I know I’ll get trembling hands and an increased heartbeat.
 In general, coffee is not your enemy if you don’t abuse it.
 Treat this beverage as another kind of pleasure and drink it at will.